Co-evolving dynamic networks: Proofs: Technical foundations

 where $c_i=\sum_{k=i}^\infty p_k$.
 In particular, $c_0=1$.
 The following is easy to check from the evolution dynamics.
 We omit the proof.

 \begin{lemma} For $t\geq 0$,

 \end{lemma}

 Now we will come to the first connection between the tree valued process and random walk $\{S_n:n\geq 0\}$ as in \eqref{eqn:rw-def} with increments distributed as $Z-1$.
-Recall the hitting times of zero started from location $k$ namely $\barT_k$ in \eqref{eqn:hit-rw}. \begin{lemma} For all $k\geq 1$,
+Recall the hitting times of zero started from location $k$ namely $\barT_k$ in \eqref{eqn:hit-rw}. \tcr{The next lemma intuitively follows from solving the first differential equation above and noting that $\vA$ is the transition matrix for the Markov chain $\{S_n:n\geq 0\}$.} \begin{lemma} For all $k\geq 1$,

 \end{lemma} \begin{proof} From Lemma \ref{lem:inf-ODE}, we have,

 Let $f_k(t):=\sum_{i=0}^\infty \frac{t^i}{i!}\pr(\barT_k=i)$ for $k\geq 1$ and write $f_0(t)\equiv 1$.
 Recalling the matrix $\vA = (A_{kj})_{k\geq 0, j\geq 0}$ from \eqref{eqn:matrix-def}, note that